Cross-entropy

-The cross-entropy is the average surprise (entropy) you get observing a random variable governed by probability distribution , while believing in its model .
+The cross-entropy is the average surprise (entropy) you get observing a random variable governed by probability distribution , while believing in a model .

 CE can tell you how good your model is.